shashiKundur1/NavigAI-api/README.md

 3. **Multi-modal Analysis**: Analyzes voice tone, sentiment, confidence, and technical accuracy
 4. **AI-powered Feedback**: Uses Google Gemini for intelligent response analysis and scoring
 5. **Comprehensive Reports**: Generates detailed PDF reports with performance metrics and recommendations
-6. **Modern GUI**: Professional interface with real-time feedback and analytics
+6. **Modern API**: RESTful API interface with real-time feedback and analytics
 7. **Scalable Architecture**: Modular design supporting easy extension and customization

 ### 🚀 How to Use: